hanjiadong0/LeanCourse25/LeanCourse25/Projects/Project2.md

 ### Searching

-During class I already discussed searching using the name (using autocomplete or the mathlib docs), or the statement (using `apply?` or `rw?`).
-Additional options:
+During class I already discussed searching using the name (using autocomplete or the mathlib docs), the statement (using `exact?`, `apply?`, `have?` or `rw??`), using natural language (leansearch) or precise syntax (loogle).

-* Search Mathlib using natural language: https://leansearch.net/
-* Search Mathlib using precise syntax: https://loogle.lean-lang.org/
-* Searching on GitHub directly: https://github.com/leanprover-community/mathlib4
-  - This can be useful when searching for a mathematical theorems using its name, since the mathlib docs search doesn't search through the documentation of a definition or theorem (only its name).

 ### Asking for help

-* If you have trouble with anything, make sure to ask the tutor or teacher for help during class or office hours.
+* If you have trouble with anything, make sure to ask the tutor or teacher for help during class, the tutorial or the Lean hacking session.
 * If you are stuck on something, try replacing it by `sorry` and move on to the next part until you can ask about it.

 * You are allowed to ask any AI for help.
 I do not necessarily recommend using them, often their suggestions are not very helpful.
+If you're using AI, you need to document this (see below).
   * GitHub copilot can sometimes help with stating lemmas or proving a set.
-  * ChatGPT knows some Lean, but it bad at proofs and often suggests outdated Lean 3 syntax
+  * ChatGPT knows some Lean, but it can be bad at proofs (and sometimes suggests outdated Lean 3 syntax)

 ### Writing definitions